-Royal Caribbean and Norwegian suspend cruises amid coronavirus
+Four cruise giants suspend sailings amid coronavirus

+Four cruising giants said Friday they were temporarily suspending sailings as governments and businesses continue to enact tough measures to contain the spread of the coronavirus.

-Cruising giants Royal Caribbean and Norwegian Cruise Line announced Friday that both companies will temporarily suspend sailings as the coronavirus continues to spread.
+Royal Caribbean, Carnival, MSC Cruises and the Norwegian Cruise Line announced they were halting trips through April.
+President Trump tweeted Friday that the measures were made at his request and take effect at midnight.

+"At my request, effective midnight tonight, Carnival, Royal Caribbean, Norwegian, and MSC have all agreed to suspend outbound cruises for thirty days.
+It is a great and important industry – it will be kept that way!"
+Trump wrote.

-In a statement to Fox News, Royal Caribbean said it will suspend cruises in the United States for 30 days beginning at midnight.
+In a statement to Fox News, Royal Caribbean said it will suspend cruises in the United States for 30 days.

 "Cruises that depart U.S. ports before midnight tonight and international cruises will operate their scheduled itineraries," the statement reads.
 "U.S. ships already at sea will finish their itineraries as planned."